jaytimm/corpuslingr/README.md

 ## [1] "(ADJ )*(NOUNX )+((PREP )(ADJ )*(NOUNX )+)?"
 ```

-The user can specify the number of keyphrases to extract, how to aggregate key phrases, how to output key phrases, and whether or not to use jitter to break ties among top n key phrases.
+The user can specify the number of key phrases to extract, how to aggregate key phrases, how to output key phrases, and whether or not to use jitter to break ties among top n key phrases.

 ``` r
 lingr_corpus %>%